Whether you're a promoter, photographer, whistle enthusiast, film director, time signature nerd or just an excited fan get in touch!

 Formed in 2012 in Valencia, Spain, they have since found a niche in Bristol's contemporary folk scene.
 They are renowned for a soaring originality that transcends the boundaries of any one style, taking their music towards something new and bold beyond classic folk conventions.
 With almost nine years of extensive touring behind them, they have established their reputation as formidable live performers and have become firm favourites across a range of arts centres and festival programmes.

 Recent touring highlights include Norwich Arts Centre, The Globe at Hay, Glastonbury’s Greenpeace stage and Fire in the Mountain festival, where they performed an electrifying headline show in 2019.
 They’ve sold out Bristol’s Jam Jar on multiple occasions, including the 2017 launch of their second album CAMINO.
 Hailed by Folk Radio UK as “an accomplished and colourful album”, CAMINO demonstrates their strong connection to a spectrum of traditions and was praised by Songlines as “thoroughly invigorating”.
-They are currently working on their third studio album with long-time producer Tom Excell (Nubiyan Twist/ONIPA) which is due for release in autumn 2021.
+They are currently working on their third studio album with long-time producer Tom Excell (Nubiyan Twist/ONIPA) which is due for release in spring 2022.

 Outline Magazine described Solana’s live show as a “multi-textured cornucopia of sound… an intoxicating cocktail of rhythm, an infusion of dance and melody that is impossible to resist”.
 With their signature profusion of influences and impeccable attention to detail, it is perhaps unsurprising to find distinct musical threads brought by each member of the quintet.